Ildemaro Vargas Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- In his last appearance on Sunday, the lefty threw six innings against the Los Angeles Dodgers, giving up three earned runs while surrendering five hits.
+- The right-hander's most recent appearance came on Saturday against the Los Angeles Dodgers, when he went six scoreless innings while giving up two hits.

+- In 14 games this season, the 20-year-old has put up a 2.91 ERA and 11 strikeouts per nine innings, while giving up a batting average of .206 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.